FrogHarkness/frogharkness.github.io/content/_index.md

               * Analysing NEV total vehicle Benchmarking and report to Germany HQ
               * Build and Maintain website for business insights by HTML & CSS
               * Data Analysis from AWS database by numpy & regression
-              * In-depth knowledge of Vehicle and insights of NEV market in CN
+              * Collected and analyzed domestic and global of vehicle & ADAS system market data using Python, PowerBI and other analysis tools so as to facilitate the quantitative analysis of the project.

         items:
         - title: Research Assistant
           company: University of Nottingham
           company_url: 'www.nottingham.ac.uk'
           company_logo: not
-          location: Ningbo (On-site), Nottingham UK (Remote)
+          location: Ningbo (On-site), Nottingham, UK (Remote)
           date_start: '2021-10-31'
           date_end: '2022-06-25'
           description: |2-